 In the last few months, many of us have found ourselves with extra time, and perhaps, a greater interest in our overall health.
 If you’ve considered working with a trainer to help guide you through your fitness goals, read on friends.
 Working with a certified trainer sets you up for success by having a trusted resource to help guide you towards your goals in a systematic fashion.
 It boils down to this, would you like to sweat for an hour with no structured plan or would you like to learn a little bit about your body, optimize your movement, and build healthy life-long habits?

-Where are you in your fitness journey?
+Where are you on your fitness journey?
 Have you attempted a fitness routine before?
 What worked?
 What didn’t work?
 Do your goals directly align with your values and what matters most to you?
 How will you measure your goals, by a dress size or how much stronger you feel?
 Are your goals realistic?
-Is improving your health a priority; for example, improve cholesterol levels, lower blood pressure, increase stamina, etc., or is it getting a 6-pack?
+Is improving your health a priority; for example, improving cholesterol levels, lowering blood pressure, increasing stamina, etc., or is it getting a 6-pack?
 Are you ready to be held accountable?
 Are you ready to modify your lifestyle?

 The above is the value of what a 1:1 training program brings forth, it identifies:

 - Provides you with tools and strategies to stay consistent, which helps you to function at your best;